Frequently Asked Questions

 Yes.

-All of our service learning opportunities require a current police check (issued after July 1).
+All of our service learning opportunities require a current police check (issued after May 1 of the current year).
 If you are in a Non-Education year, you will need to apply for and receive a Police Information Check with Vulnerable Sector Screening from your local police department before the beginning of your service placement.

 For the fall semester, the police check you received for your field placements can usually be used for your service placements.
 Simply bring a copy of your police check with you when you're on your service placements, the same way you do during your field experiences.